 \section{Introduction}

-(QSAR) modelling in cheminformatics has become an important tool in, for example, computer-aided drug design \cite{hanser2016applicability}.
-Given a chemical compound, QSAR models aim to predict the biological activity to reduce in vivo and in vitro testing, speeding up the drug discovery cycle.
-When developing a new drug, scientists face the problem that the biological activity is known only for a limited amount of chemical compounds, but the search space of feasible compounds is enormous.
-A QSAR model makes predictions for the unknown compounds that can be used, helping with test prioritisation.
-However, the reliability of predictions decreases when the new compounds deviate from the existing formulas or when unexpected mutations occur.

-{\em Applicability Domain} (AD) is a concept that overcomes this issue by defining the domain in which the model can provide correct predictions.
-Predictions of the biological activity of compounds outside this domain are rejected, as they are likely to be incorrect \cite{gadaleta2016applicability}.

-Machine learning algorithms have shown promising results in many mission-critical fields, such as virtual drug screening \cite{sparks2008neural}, autonomous driving \cite{tian2018deeptest}, and credit scoring \cite{yap2011using}.
-However, even highly accurate state-of-the-art models show similar difficulties as QSAR models on data points that deviate from the training data.
-Adversarial examples are malicious inputs which are carefully crafted by attackers.
-Their intent is to exploit the classifiers' weakness to make predictions outside their domain even if the reliability is corrupted \cite{biggio2013evasion,szegedy2013intriguing}.
-Starting from a benign data point, the adversary crafts a small perturbation that allows them to achieve the desired outcome: the misclassification of the input sample.
+Machine learning algorithms have shown promising results in many mission-critical fields, such as virtual drug screening \cite{alvarsson2021predicting} and autonomous driving \cite{kloukiniotis2022countering}.
+Unfortunately, despite their high accuracy on benign examples, they are vulnerable to adversarial attacks, where malicious users exploit the classifiers' weakness by manipulating the input data \cite{demontis2019adversarial}.
+Starting from a benign data point, attackers craft a small perturbation that allows them to achieve the desired outcome: misclassification of the input example.